f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h2>Introduction</h2>

 This output sample sink plugin sends its samples to a [LimeSDR device](https://myriadrf.org/projects/limesdr/).
-LimeSDR support in SDRangel is for Linux only.
+LimeSDR support in SDRangel is for Linux only and experimental.

+&#9888; LimeSuite library itself is unstable or made unstable in this plugin due to lack of documentation.
+This plugin is provided as a minimal support and further development is suspended until proper support for LimeSDR is available.

 LimeSDR is a 2x2 MIMO device so it has two transmitting channels that can run concurrently.
 To activate the second channel when the first is already active just open a new sink tab in the main window (Devices -> Add sink device) and select the same LimeSDR device.